-FL0: Proposal 2.2.1 (Config for Set A for UE-sided model)
+FL0: Proposal 2.2.1b (Config for Set A for UE-sided model)

-For UE-sided AI/ML model for BM-Case1 and BM-Case2, further study:
+For UE-sided AI/ML model for BM-Case1 and BM-Case2, further study for the following options considering the purpose for the configuration:

-Option 1: Using existing CSI framework to configure resources for Set A
+Option 1: Using existing CSI framework to configure resources for Set A as a starting point

-FFS whether and when UE performs measurement for Set A.
+FFS necessary enhancement, including whether and when UE performs measurement for Set A.

-Option 2: Set A is configured without resources, e.g., only the size of Set A is provided.
+Option 2: Resources for Set A is not configured, e.g., only the size of Set A is provided.

 FL1: Proposal 2.2.1C (Config for Set A for UE-sided model)